 Unfortunately, Medicare is intended only for short-term care, and generally does not pay for extended periods of treatment, including long stays at independent, assisted living or memory care senior communities.

 Unlike Medicare, Medicaid can and regularly does pay for long-term senior living care, though certain requirements apply.
 In general, Medicaid recipients must show that they are low income, facing medical expenses that exceed their income or that they have already spent the majority of their savings on health care costs.

 At this point, Medicaid benefits can pay for long-term "nursing home" care, as well as alternatives like in-home care or assisted living.

-Prestige Senior Living - Huntington Terrace is committed to making senior living affordable for all.
-For more help, give one of our Prestige team members a call—they can help you navigate the system and determine your eligibility.
+Prestige Senior Living Riverwood is committed to making senior living affordable for all.
+For more help, give one of our Prestige team members a call - they can help you navigate the system and determine your eligibility.

 18321 SW Pacific Highway